 Stefan Karnavas is President of our Materials Science and Engineering Science businesses.

-Stefan spent 10 years at Leap Wireless International/Cricket Wireless, a publicly traded mobile communications company which grew from start up to over 5 million customers and $5 billion in revenue and in 2014 was acquired by AT&T. Stefan initially served as the CFO of Cricket during the start-up phase and subsequently served the parent company in roles of increasing responsibility including VP Finance – FP&A, VP Finance – Network Operations, IT and Real Estate, and VP Finance & Treasurer.
-During his tenure, Stefan raised over $5.0 billion of gross debt and equity capital and led a team that renegotiated vendor contracts during Leap’s corporate restructure that reduced annual operating costs by $140 million or 20% of Leap cost structure.
+Stefan spent 10 years at Leap Wireless International/Cricket Wireless, a publicly traded mobile communications company that grew from a start up to over 5 million customers and $5 billion in revenue and in 2014 was acquired by AT&T. Stefan initially served as the CFO of Cricket during the start-up phase and subsequently served the parent company in roles of increasing responsibility including VP Finance – FP&A, VP Finance – Network Operations, IT and Real Estate, and VP Finance & Treasurer.
+During his tenure, Stefan raised over $5.0 billion of gross debt and equity capital.
+He led a team that renegotiated vendor contracts during Leap’s corporate restructure that reduced annual operating costs by $140 million or 20% of Leap cost structure.